cockroachdb/docs/src/current/cockroachcloud/folders.md

 - [Folder Admin]({% link cockroachcloud/authorization.md %}#folder-admin)

 1. Go to the **Clusters** page.
 The folders and clusters at the root of the organization are shown.
-1. If you have permission to create folders at the root of the organization, the **Create folder** displays.
+1. If you have permission to create folders at the root of the organization, the **Create folder** option is displayed.
 Click it to create a folder.
 1. In **Folder name**, provide a name for the folder.
 1. In **Folder location**, choose the folder's location.
 Only locations where you have permission to create folders are shown.
   - To create the folder at the level of the organization, select the organization name.